Welcome to our family travel series where we interview other family travellers to show you how they make travel with kids a reality.

 Out of 68 countries we’ve visited in the last 4 years we have not yet found one that was not great for travelling with kids.
 But some of our favourites:

 Finland.
 They have such a sweet attitude towards children.
 For example, all mothers travelling with kids under 7 in Helsinki ride public transport for free so they don’t have to worry about getting tickets and taking their eyes off of their little ones.
-Plus Finland is home to Lapland, which is where the REAL Santa lives.
+Plus Finland is home to Lapland, which is where the REAL Santa lives. – Read more about things to do in Finland with kids.

 Bali, Indonesia.
 The Balinese believe the younger a child; the closer they are to God.
 And they treat kids with so much love and respect.
 You can find affordable childcare, fabulously family friendly accommodations and at least 51 things to do.

-Travel With Bender can be found everywhere!
+Explore with Erin can be found everywhere!